daniu54/monobits/projects/hacking-minigame/docs/Hacking Minigame Design Document.md

 - display of the programs which can be installed at the current node
 - player movement using the mouse

-# Timeline
- Gateway, Database, Firewall as well `BREAK`, `COLLECT` and `DISCONNECT` should be implemented by April 2024.

 # Out of Scope
 ## Enemy Ai Actors
 Need solid network implementation first.
 Very welcome in future iterations.